manymoments/manymoments.github.io/_posts/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol.markdown

 *Binding*: Consider the time at which the first non-faulty party $i$ sends `<echo3, r, *>`.
 Case 1: if any of the $n-f$ `<echo2, r, *>` messages $i$ received had a non-$\bot$ value $w$, then from  Weak Agreement the adversary has binding to $w$.
 So the only remaining case is Case 2: that party $i$ heard $n-f$ `<echo2, r, bot>` messages.
 In that case, from quorum intersection on echo2, any party that sees $n-f$ `<echo2, r, *>` messages must see at least one `<echo2, r, bot>`, hence all such parties will send `<echo3, r, bot>`.
 Therefore, in this case, all parties will output $\bot$ hence the adversary binding to both 1 and 0.

-To conclude, the first round gives Weak Agreement, the second round gives Binding and the third round gives Knowledge of Agreement.
+To conclude, the first round gives Weak Agreement, the second round gives Binding, and the third round gives Knowledge of Agreement.

-Observe that the binding event happens when the first non-faulty sends echo3, which is one round earlier than the end of the protocol.
+Observe that the binding event happens when the first non-faulty sends echo3, which is one round earlier than the first party ends of the protocol.
+This will be important when more sophisticated common coins are used.

 In the [next post](post4) we will consider the Byzantine adversary case.

-Your thoughts and comments on [Twitter](.....)
+Your thoughts and comments on [Twitter](https://twitter.com/ittaia/status/1509241231628505089?s=20&t=fAtKRZZronoJUDA2PtDEWw)